Introduction

 CPD will assist an active Copywriter in developing personal skills and competency through work-based learning, a professional activity, formal education, or self-directed learning.

-While a few major advertising firms provide formal development opportunities for their Copywriters, most training is done on the job by senior writers and editors.
+While a few major advertising firms provide formal development opportunities for their Copywriters, senior writers, and editors do most training on the job.

 Many agencies encourage copywriters to expand their knowledge and talents in specialized areas by attending external workshops, seminars, and short courses.